tibssy/RaspiMobile/README.md

 |  Select from Product top - and display selected range| check If selected any product chart the system update with the value or the data.                 | A chart can be used show value for top selected value      | PASS                     |
 |Chart : simulate to perform | Not enough check is displayed       |  the default  text (in case then not enough data) is displayed   in each chart.     | PASS                    |

+### Manual & Browser Testing

+Manual testing was performed throughout the development process to ensure core user flows work as expected:

+*   Browsing products, searching, sorting, and filtering.
+*   Adding/removing items from the cart (guest and logged-in).
+*   Completing the checkout process.
+*   Submitting product reviews.
+*   Using the staff dashboard features (CRUD operations, status updates).
+*   User registration, login, and logout.

+The application was tested on the following browsers to ensure cross-browser compatibility:

+*   Google Chrome (Latest Version)
+*   Mozilla Firefox (Latest Version)

+Responsiveness was checked using browser developer tools across various common screen sizes (mobile, tablet, desktop).

 ---